ironsheep/P2-Click-eInk/README.md

 Things we know about that still need attention:

 ```
-- We still want to support all display orientations (only two are supported currently.)
-  - Landscape (connector to left) and Portrait (connector at bottom)
 - Want to add utility methods like:
   - Calculate length of string in given font
   - Calculate offset to center string of given font in region